 As students progress through their course, they should encounter assessments that are aligned with the level of study they are at.
 Course teams need to consider the means by which they will enable students to develop the abilities to complete the more demanding assessment tasks set to demonstrate their achievement of final year learning outcomes.
-As explored in the table below, level six assessments are likely to involve significant pieces of work, requiring students to select and apply a combination of theories or approaches to address complex and ill-defined problems or scenarios.
-In combination, the learning activities including formative opportunities and the summative assessments provided within the earlier levels should ensure students are prepared to, and have the confidence in their ability to, embark on such assessment effectively.

 Level |